-The mission of the training program is to develop the next generation of Cardiovascular Behavioral Medicine researchers:
+The Center for Behavioral Cardiovascular Health (CBCH) training program is dedicated to developing the next generation of cardiovascular behavioral medicine researchers:

 - Diversity supplements